ouzifeng/CI_PP1_BJJ_GYM/README.md

 Google Lighthouse was used to measure performance of each page

-Performance has been impacted main by third party resources, please see known bugs for more information
+Performance has been impacted main by third party resources, please see known bugs for more information.
+Performance is throttled by 3rd party libraries namely:
+* Index page - YouTube's JS library required to embed videos
+* All pages - Bootstrap's CSS and JS CDN.
+The option to install Bootstrap files directly into the project was considered, but maintaining upgrades and changes to Bootstrap files would require new packages to be downloaded and installed.
+Using a CDN was decided the best way to counteract this.

+All images are taken using Chrome's built-in Lighthouse tool, measured on mobile.
+Desktop version yield better results

 <details>
 <summary>Home</summary>